Morning After Pill (Also known as Plan B, or Plan B One Step)

-Plan B is believed to act as an emergency contraceptive principally by preventing ovulation or fertilization.
-In addition, it may inhibit implantation.
+Plan B acts as an emergency contraceptive principally by preventing ovulation or fertilization.
+In addition, it may inhibit implantation once the embryo has already been conceived.
 It is not effective once the process of implantation has begun.
 Things to consider:

 - Plan B does not protect against HIV infection (AIDS) and other sexually transmitted diseases.